tokage/gemini-balance-nextjs/README.md

 1. Click the "Deploy with Vercel" button at the top of this README.
 2. Follow the on-screen instructions to create a new project.
-3. Add a Vercel KV database and connect it to your project.
+3. Add a Vercel Postgres database and connect it to your project.
-4. Set the `DATABASE_URL` environment variable to the one provided by Vercel KV.
+4. Set the `DATABASE_URL` environment variable to the one provided by Vercel Postgres.
-5. Deploy!

-### Option 2: Cloudflare

-1. Create a new Cloudflare Pages project and connect it to your Git repository.
-2. Create a new D1 database.
-3. Add the D1 binding to your Pages project.
-4. Set the `DATABASE_URL` environment variable to the one provided by D1.
 5. Deploy!

 ### Option 3: Self-Hosted with Docker